Computational Social Science:

 Dear Researchers and Practitioners in Computational Social Science (CSS),

-This year’s workshop will focus on CSS and threats to democracy.
+This year’s event will focus on CSS and threats to democracy.
 Around the world, democracies are increasingly under pressure from both domestic and foreign actors.
 CSS offers valuable tools to study these developments — for instance, by enabling access to new data sources to investigate digital disinformation or by identifying anti-authoritarian campaigns through network analysis.
 However, the field itself also faces challenges, including limited access to critical data and growing dependence on opaque tools and infrastructures controlled by big tech companies.

 • Using CSS to study (threats to) democracy (e.g., theoretical and empirical work on identifying digital campaigns via network analysis; the role of big tech in shaping public opinion; studying the erosion of and improving the resilience of democratic institutions and discourses; using digital trace data to understand citizens’ exposure to political content)